 My plans for a Florida Keys vacation began when a curious set of circumstances coalesced.
-I travel a lot to test bikes, and towards the end of 2010 I found myself a couple thousand miles short of next year's frequent flier status.
+I travel a lot to test bikes, and at one point I found myself a couple thousand miles short of next year's frequent flier status.
 What to do?
 Planning a vacation seemed like the natural solution.

 After studying a world map and tossing out unreasonably distant options (Japan, Brazil) as well as a few tempting but too-familiar destinations (New Orleans, Hawaii), one distinct possibility emerged: the Florida Keys.
 Though no nonstop flights are available from Los Angeles, the Keys called with their sunny, laid back atmosphere, great seafood, live music, and of course intrinsic connection to Mr. Hemingway, who called Key West his home during one of the most prolific creative periods of his life.

 After booking our flights into Ft.
 Lauderdale and opting for four-wheeled ground transportation (since Allen can't seem to come up with a good enough reason to ride), the only missing puzzle piece was a place to stay.
 I had a vague recollection of a media contact telling me about accommodations that involved one of those classic, aluminum-skinned Airstream trailers docked at a campground.
 A phone call confirmed my suspicion: Kampgrounds of America (KOA) teamed up with Airstream to offer an, ahem, more civilized way to enjoy their camping experience; connected with electricity, Wi-Fi, a flat screen TV, and running hot water, the Airstream offers all the creature comforts of home.

 But situated on KOA's Sugarloaf/Key West campground, you also get a waterfront location with the facility's benefits, including campfires and basic watersport equipment rentals.
 Done deal!